A pressure-robust HHO method for the solution of the incompressible Navier-Stokes equations on general meshes: Discrete setting

-\reVerM{Referees \#1 and \#2 remark: For the general case $k\geq2$, we need to make an additional assumption} We additionally make the assumption that, for all element $T\in\Th$, its submesh $\Ths[T]$ is constructed in such way that all simplices in $\Ths[T]$ have at least one common vertex \corr{}{(see Remarks \ref{rem:cvertex.prop.low} and \ref{rem:cvertex.prop} for the technical details of this assumption)}{}.
+We additionally make the assumption that, for all element $T\in\Th$, its submesh $\Ths[T]$ is constructed in such way that all simplices in $\Ths[T]$ have at least one common vertex {(see Remarks \ref{rem:cvertex.prop.low} and \ref{rem:cvertex.prop} for the technical details of this assumption)}.
 This vertex will be denoted ${\bx}_T$.
-In particular, when $\bx_T$ lies in the interior of $T$, we call $\Ths[T]$ a pyramidal submesh.\corr{}{The Figure \ref{fig:ex.mesh.T} shows two examples of submeshes that satisfy the current assumption.}{}
+In particular, when $\bx_T$ lies in the interior of $T$, we call $\Ths[T]$ a pyramidal submesh.
+The Figure \ref{fig:ex.mesh.T} shows two examples of submeshes that satisfy the current assumption.

 In order to prevent the proliferation of generic constants we write, whenever possible, $a\lesssim b$ in place of $a\le Cb$ with $C>0$ independent of $\nu$, $\lambda$, $h$ and, for local inequalities, also on the mesh element or face.
 The dependencies of the hidden constant will be further specified when relevant.
 Moreover, we write $a \simeq b$, when both $a \lesssim b$ and $b \lesssim a$ hold.